How this fruit became the star of Italian cooking

 Of course, other nations make major use of the tomato -- it's a staple of Mediterranean diets, for starters -- but Italy's obsession is particular.

 Ask an Italian, and they'll immediately tell you their favorite type of tomato.
-For Zancani, it's the cuore di bue ("bull's heart") -- an enormous, meaty salad tomato known for its lack of water.
+For Zancani, it's the cuore di bue ("ox's heart") -- an enormous, meaty salad tomato known for its lack of water.

 For Del Soldato -- who goes out of her way in Philadelphia to buy canned tomatoes and passata from Italy -- it's the squished, multiple-folded pomodoro fiorentino, which Tuscans use with onions, eggs and basil in a dish called fricassea.
 Luckily, she says, Delaware grows "brandywine" tomatoes which remind her of the fiorentino.